SabreTools/BinaryObjectScanner/Developer Guide.md

     - If it is a new supported DRM scheme, copy protection, or obfuscator, create the file in `BurnOutSharp/ProtectionType/`.
 By default, you will need to implement at least one of `BurnOutSharp.Interfaces.INewExecutableCheck`, `BurnOutSharp.Interfaces.IPortableExecutableCheck`, and/or `BurnOutSharp.Interfaces.IPathCheck`.
 It is exceptionally rare to need to implement `BurnOutSharp.Interfaces.IScannable`.

     - In addition to the above, there is a debug-only interface called `BurnOutSharp.Interfaces.IContentCheck`.
-Though there are examples of this being used in code, it is highly recommended to avoid tbis in a final implementation.
+Though there are examples of this being used in code, it is highly recommended to avoid this in a final implementation.

-2. Look at other, similar classes for guidelines on how ny given set of checks should be implemented.
+2. Look at other, similar classes for guidelines on how any given set of checks should be implemented.
 Test early and often, including using debugging tools.
 Err on the side of over-commenting.
 Do not try to be clever with your code; readable code is royalty.

 3. Unless otherwise directed to by a maintainer, the only way to get changes in is through a pull request on GitHub.
 We do not accept patches in the form of patchfiles or archives.
 Please note that the maintainers may need an increased amount of time to review for obscure or hard-to-find protections.